 Donation Transfer of equipment, money, goods, services, and property with or without specifications as to its use.
 Sometimes donation is used to designate contributions that are made with more specific intent than is usually the case with a gift, but the two terms are often used interchangeably.
-Donations are administered by the campus Development Office.
+Donations are administered by University Development and Alumni Relations.
 (Also see Gift)

 DUNS Number The unique nine-digit identification number assigned by Dun & Bradstreet identifying a specific business or entity.
 The UC Berkeley DUNS number is 12-472-6725.